JoseLSegura/garage_door_controller/README.md

 At the end of the year 2019, I was messing around with my garage door controller board, trying to discover if it was possible to control it as any other IoT device.
-While I was trying to figure out how to send some commands thought an Ethernet port in the board, a power supply disruption occurs, braking the old board.
+While I was trying to figure out how to send some commands thought an Ethernet port in the board, a power supply disruption occurred, breaking the old board.

-As I had an old and forgotten Raspberry Pi stored, I took it and start to mess around with its GPIO port, learning some libraries and commands to control it...
+As I had an old and forgotten Raspberry Pi stored, I took it and started to messing around with its GPIO port, learning some libraries and commands to control it...

 And here is the result.

 ## Which does this package intend?

-The main objective of this package is provide a set of classes needed to control the different door mechanism devices (mainly an electric lock and the motor), both individually and as a composited device.
+The main objective of this package is provide a set of classes needed to control the different devices of my door mechanism (mainly an electric lock and the motor), both individually and as a composited device.

 I will be using [`gpiozero`](gpiozero.readthedocs.io/) as a base, extending and using it to create my own device classes